Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • sweating, heat intolerance;

-• heart attacks (tachycardia);
+• attacks of heartbeat (tachycardia);

 • symptoms of chronic heart failure;

-• the skin is warm and moist;
+• skin warm and moist;

 • hair is thin and silky, early gray hair is possible;